DaemonLoki/stefanblos-website/Content/posts/natural-language-on-ios.md

 Similar to named entitiy recognition we can also use the `Natural Language` framework to identify the parts of a sentence, such as nouns, verbs and adjectives.
 This is a huge help if we try to understand intentions of the input the user is providing us.

-This task is performed everytime we input a command into a voice assistant like Siri, Alexa or the Google Assistant.
+This task is performed everytime we input a command into a voice assistant like Siri, Alexa or Google Assistant.
 It deconstructs the statement into its integral parts and tries to deduce an action based on the elements it finds.

 Again, by using part of speech tagging we can try to better understand what the user tries to input into our apps.